Junko Sawada, DVM, Ph.D.

 Honors and Awards

 Dr. Sawada’s accomplishments have been recognized through multiple honors, including Research Fellowships of the Japan Society for the Promotion of Science for Young Scientists, the Inoue Research Award for Young Scientists (2007), and a Young Investigator Award at the 4th Mayo Clinic Angiogenesis Symposium (2010).
-He also received an Outstanding Poster Award at the 2013 Gordon Research Conference on Angiogenesis and a Young Investigator Scholarship at the 7th Mayo Clinic Angiogenesis and Tumor Microenvironment Symposium (2016).
+She also received an Outstanding Poster Award at the 2013 Gordon Research Conference on Angiogenesis and a Young Investigator Scholarship at the 7th Mayo Clinic Angiogenesis and Tumor Microenvironment Symposium (2016).